Yaqub al-Mansur: Architectural patronage

-Architectural patronage

 During his reign, Al-Mansur undertook several major construction projects.
 He added a monumental gate to the Kasbah of the Udayas in Rabat, and he may have been responsible for finishing the construction of the current Kutubiyya Mosque in Marrakesh.
 He also created a vast royal citadel and palace complex in Marrakesh which subsequently remained the seat of government in the city for centuries afterward.
 This royal district included the Kasbah Mosque (or El-Mansuriyya Mosque) in Marrakesh and was accessed via the monumental gate of Bab Agnaou, both dating from al-Mansur's time.
 He also embarked on the construction of an even bigger fortified capital in Rabat, where he attempted to build what would have been the world's largest mosque.
 However, construction on the mosque and on this new citadel stopped after his death.
 Only the beginnings of the mosque had been completed, including a large part of its massive minaret now known as the Hassan Tower.

 Some of Rabat's historic gates, most notably Bab er-Rouah, also date from this time, one of Al-Mansur's famous works is the Bimaristan of Marrakesh, the first hospital in Morocco to be ever built, Al-Mansur embellished it with luxurious ornaments and sculptures, it had gardens, water canals attached to it and it was Funded personally by Almohad's government, it is said that Averroes worked there for some time.